Lehigh Valley’s Life Science Sector Hits a Growth Spurt

 “When I look specifically [at the Lehigh Valley], it is impressive the talent we have, the capabilities we have, the capabilities we have built over the years…” Dubacher said last fall during an interview with Cunningham.
 “This is a big reason why we decided to stay here.”

-B. Braun landed in Lehigh Valley in 1992 when it bought Burron Medical Products, a specialty plastics manufacturer that began in 1957.
+B. Braun landed in Lehigh Valley when it bought Burron Medical Products, a specialty plastics manufacturer that began in 1957.
 Its local footprint now includes headquarters in Bethlehem, a manufacturing operation in Hanover Township, Lehigh County, and a distribution facility in Upper Macungie.
 And it is expected to complete a 250,000-square-foot expansion of its manufacturing facility this year, which will enable B. Braun to add 250 new jobs.

 Other medical equipment companies have followed.
 In 2015, Tyber Medical moved to Hanover Township, Northampton County, from New Jersey and has since doubled its work force.
 Within four years, it unveiled a $8 million expansion adjacent to its current facility at LVIP IV and a renovation of its existing one.